talentsec/lev_doc/tutorial/README.md

 ​			Download the docker installation file [docker installer download](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe)

-​			Click the file to start installing docker.
-(The home version needs to uncheck the Windows container WSL2 option during installation, other versions do not need it)
+​			Click the file to start installing dockerc (The Home version needs to uncheck the Windows container WSL2 option during installation, other versions do not need it).

 ​			Wait for the successful installation and then restart.
 After restarting, click the docker client icon on the desktop.
 Docker has a graphical interface under **Windows**: